codingthefuturewithai/ai-assistant-instructions/combined-assistant-custom-instructions.md

    - Modify these existing instructions
    - Invent new message formats
    - Make up consequences or boundaries

+## Command and directory instructions

+When running shell commands in subdirectories:

+- Always chain commands using `&&` to ensure they run in the correct directory context
+- Prefer using full paths or `--prefix` options when possible

 # CUSTOM USER TOOLS